Health FamousParenting: Raise Strong, Happy Kids

 Children with well-rested parents:

-Pro Tip: Turn your bedroom into a no-screen zone and watch your child copy the same.
+Pro Tip: Turn your bedroom into a no-screen zone and watch your child follow suit.

 4. Therapy Is Strength, Not Weakness